PantryPrep/PantryPrep/README.md

 * [ ] Expiration dates of pantry ingredients
 * [ ] Push notification for ingredients nearing expiration
 * [ ] Expired food items are added to a "Wasted Food" list in a separate screen that tallies up your cost.
+* [x] Connect to Yummly’s API to retrieve recipes
+  *[ ] Recipes based on the ingredients that are going to expire soon are listed first *[x] Select Recipe Suggestions based on your ingredients

 The following are optional features: